 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The ASU will replace most existing revenue recognition guidance in GAAP when it becomes effective.
 The new standard is effective for the Company on July 1, 2018, and we do not plan to early adopt this ASU.
 The standard permits the use of either the retrospective or cumulative effect transition method.
 We currently intend to use the retrospective transition method upon adoption of the standard.
-In prior years we have made significant investments in our data reporting infrastructure in order to support the reporting requirements of the standard.
-Throughout fiscal 2018, we will continue to enhance our infrastructure to capture each of the specific disclosure requirements detailed in the standard.
-We are continuing to evaluate the future impact that the adoption of the standard will have on our consolidated financial statements and preparing for additional disclosure requirements.
+We have made significant investments to date in our data reporting infrastructure, and continue to enhance this infrastructure in order to support the reporting and disclosure requirements of the new standard.
+In addition, we have extensively reviewed our current accounting policies and practices to evaluate the future impact that adoption of the standard will have on our consolidated financial statements and notes.
+Based on our review procedures to date, the impact of adopting the new standard on our total sales and operating income is not expected to be material.
+The largest impact as a result of adoption will be to our disclosures relating to revenues, which will significantly expand under the new standard.

 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), an amendment of the FASB Accounting Standards Codification.
 This ASU requires lessees to recognize a right-of-use asset and lease liability for most lease arrangements.
 The new standard is effective for the Company on July 1, 2019.
 The standard mandates a modified retrospective transition method for all entities and early adoption is permitted.
-We are evaluating the effect that ASU 2016-02 will have on our consolidated financial statements and related disclosures.
+We are currently evaluating our population of leases to determine the effect that ASU 2016-02 will have on our consolidated financial statements and related disclosures.